pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 7. **Multiplicative durability:** Multi-scale systems should show R\_total scaling as ∏R\_ℓ, not ΣR\_ℓ.
 A single scale's lock budget violation should dominate total durability.
 8. **Attention-shortened silent phase:** Systems with higher initial attention concentration (A₀ > 0) should exhibit shorter τ\_silent than equivalent systems with A₀ = 0, by the factor ln(T\_max/[K₀·F(A₀)]) / (g₀ + g\_A) < τ\_silent(A₀=0).
 This is directly testable in simulation by comparing silent durations across initial attention conditions.
 9. **Topology-dependent criticality maintenance:** Following Sugimoto et al. (2025), hub-dominated network topologies should exhibit narrower bistable regions (smaller Δu) than distributed topologies with equivalent total connectivity, because hub concentration amplifies k-growth while suppressing effective diversity d.
 Simulation test: compare Δu across ER/SW/Hub topologies (cf. V4c Fig 10).
-10. **Governance scaling pressure:** In multi-agent AI deployments, the rate of governance incidents should scale quadratically with the number of active interaction channels (∝ n²), not linearly with agent count.
-This prediction follows directly from the S-equation's n² scaling and is testable against empirical incident data from agentic AI deployments (cf. AIGN 2025 dataset).
+10. **Governance scaling pressure:** In the uncompressed regime, incident or revalidation burden should scale with the number of unresolved effective relation pairs, not automatically with raw agent count or instantaneous edges.
+Empirical tests must estimate $E_{\mathrm{eff}}(N;\tau)$ and $\eta$, then compare linear, intermediate, and quadratic scaling rather than prespecify $N^2$.
 11. **Topology-level containment sufficiency:** In multi-agent systems experiencing cascading disorientation, coupling reduction + bridge rewiring alone (without direct state correction) should achieve >90% of maximum attainable disorientation suppression.
 This prediction follows from the DDD protocol's Defocus–Decouple dominance and has been confirmed in the V4c compassion simulation: the containment engine (κ↓ + bridge) explains 94.8% of DSI reduction, with the effect holding across small-world, scale-free, and Erdős–Rényi topologies (ΔDSI ≈ −0.040; 9/9 wins; Cohen's d = 7.68).
 12. **Damage-dependent hysteresis widening:** In systems with structural damage variable S > 0 (§31), the hysteresis gap Δu(S) should widen monotonically with accumulated damage.
 Specifically, u⁻(S)/u⁻(0) ≈ (1−S)^(1/2) should decrease faster than u⁺(S)/u⁺(0) ≈ (1−S)^(1/4).
 Testable by repeated Storm–Recovery cycles in simulation with damage accumulation enabled; the recovery threshold should shift downward after each cycle.
 13. **Critical damage fraction.** Systems should exhibit a sharp phase transition at S ≈ S\* = 1 − L\_C/(ζ⁻⁴/(1+L\_d) − 1), beyond which recovery becomes impossible regardless of load reduction.
 Below S\*, recovery time should increase polynomially with S; above S\*, no recovery should be observed within any finite simulation horizon.
 The transition should be first-order (discontinuous recovery probability at S\*).